Obtain Student Employment & Internships

 - conducted informational interviews with practicing professionals in careers of interest to me.

-- completed my profile in Career AGGIE (job posting and networking site) and uploaded a resume.
+- completed my profile in AGGIE Handshake (job posting and networking site) and uploaded a resume.

 - had my resume(s) and cover letter(s) reviewed by my career coach who is a certified professional resume writer (make a personal appointment or drop in daily).